practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 (assoc keymap :d 4) ; => {:a 1, :b 2, :c 3, :d 4}
 ```

-But remember, clojure types are immutable!
+But remember, Clojure types are immutable!

 ```clojure
 keymap ; => {:a 1, :b 2, :c 3}
 ```

-Use dissoc to remove keys
+Use `dissoc` function to remove keys from a hash-map

 ```clojure
 (dissoc keymap :a :b) ; => {:c 3}